Where is the ceremony held?

 Graduands receive one complimentary official academic transcript at graduation, or with their parchment if the award is conferred in absentia.

-For additional copies, or for a copy prior to your conferral date, academic transcripts can be ordered through Enrolment Services by:
+For additional copies, or for a copy prior to your conferral date, academic transcripts can be ordered through Flinders Connect by:

 - faxing a request to (08) 8201 2580